-^{22.} The Medical Care for the Dying Bill, which implements some of the recommendations in this report, was introduced into the Legislative Assembly by an opposition member in March 1995.
+22. The Medical Care for the Dying Bill, which implements some of the recommendations in this report, was introduced into the Legislative Assembly by an opposition member in March 1995.
 It was considered in Committee in May 1996: see Western Australia Parliamentary Debates, Legislative Assembly, 15 May 1996, 2027-2036.
 The Commission has been asked to give advice on drafts of the Medical Treatment for the Dying Bill, a Government Bill which would implement most of the recommendations in the report.
 This Bill has not yet been introduced into Parliament.

 23. In 1995 Parliamentary Counsel prepared a first draft of legislation (the Simple Offences Bill, the Criminal Investigation and Procedure Bill, the Simple Offences and Criminal Investigation (Consequential Provisions) Bill and the Intoxicated Persons Bill) to implement this report.

-Ref No Project Recommendations Legislative Action 88 Administration Act Referred: 1989 Report: August 1990 The Administration Act 1903 should be reformed in specified ways.
-89 Sale of Goods Act 1895 Referred: 1989 DPs: Aug & Oct 1995 Report: June 1998 The Sale of Goods Act 1895 should be reformed in several minor ways.
+Year Project Recommendations Legislative Action 89 Sale of Goods Act 1895 Referred: 1989 DPs: Aug & Oct 1995 Report: June 1998 The Sale of Goods Act 1895 should be reformed in several minor ways.
 90 Professional Privilege for Confidential Communications Referred: 1990 DP: December 1991 Report: May 1993 Judges should be given a discretion to excuse witnesses from disclosing information in breach of a confidential relationship.
-24 91 Restrictive Covenants Referred: 1995 DP: June 1995 Report: June 1997 The law relating to the extinguishment, modification and enforcement of restrictive covenants should be reformed in specified ways.
+91 Restrictive Covenants Referred: 1995 DP: June 1995 Report: June 1997 The law relating to the extinguishment, modification and enforcement of restrictive covenants should be reformed in specified ways.
 92 Review of the Criminal and Civil Justice System Referred: 1997 Issues Paper: June 1998 Consultation Drafts: 1999 Final Report: October1999 Project Summary: 1999 Submissions Summary: 1999 447 recommendations for reform of the criminal and civil justice system.
-93(Pt I) Contempt in the Face of the Court Referred: 2000 DP: August 2001 Report: June 2003 The law of contempt of court in Western Australia, other than as applicable under the Family Court Act, should be codified and the procedures for prosectuion made uniform.
-93(Pt II) Contempt by Publication Referred: 2000 DP: March 2002 Report: June 2003 93(Pt III) Contempt by Disobedience to the Orders of the Court Referred: 2000 DP: Nov 2002 Report: June 2003 94 Aboriginal Customary Law Referred: 2000 Project is ongoing.
+93(PtI) Contempt in the Face of the Court Referred: 2000 DP: August 2001 Report: June 2003 The law of contempt of court in Western Australia, other than as applicable under the Family Court Act, should be codified and the procedures for prosectuion made uniform.
+93(Pt II) Contempt by Publication Referred: 2000 DP: March 2002 Report: June 2003 93(Pt III) Contempt by Disobedience to the Orders of the Court Referred: 2000 DP: Nov 2002 Report: June 2003 94 Aboriginal Customary Law Referred: 2000 Background papers: 2003-2004 Project is ongoing.
 95 Judicial Review of the Administrative Decisions Referred: 2001 DP: June 2002 Report: Dec 2002 The law relating to the judicial review of administrative action in Western Australia should be reformed in specified ways.